 I would also say that the style of writing explained everything as it went along and, while this meant that everything made sense to the reader, with some revelations I would have liked more suspense or building up.
 Revelations such as that regarding the link between Ben and Louis seemed sudden and anti-climatic because there wasn’t much build-up towards them, which was a shame.

 The ending also seemed quite sudden, and the ambiguity of the ending made it seem as though there was going to be a sequel to the book, although there was no indication of this at the end of the novel.
 Personally, I’m not great with ambiguous endings unless it seems to work, and with this one it just all felt a bit sudden, but saying that, it did add a sense of drama to the end that made me want to know more, so perhaps that was Costello’s aim!

 Overall, I enjoyed reading this book and learning about the history of the French crusade against the Cathars.
 Although clearly there were things that I wasn’t as keen on when reading this book, I thought the characters were brilliant, and I loved the link between the different centuries, as well as the switch between persepctives and the interesting use of setting.

 Like the sound of this book?
 You can find more information about Steve Costello on the Austin Macauley Publishers website.
-You can also visit his blog, where you can find lots more updates on his recent work.
-If you want to buy this book, head on over to Amazon!

 Thank you again to Steve Costello for sending me a copy of this book, and for giving me the opportunity to review it!